 The Lou Ruspi Jr. Foundation, LRJ, is a private, non-profit organization whose mission is to improve mental wellness and suicide prevention through interactive educational programming to school districts and the community.

 We are fortunate, thanks to our generous sponsors and supporters, to provide these services free of charge to school districts and youth groups.
 Due to the large number of requests the LRJ Foundation receives for community and corporate seminars, a nominal fee may now be charged for these presentations.
 Hosting a dress down day or t-shirt sale can offset the minimal cost.
 Interested in making a donation?
 Please click here.

 Lou (a.k.a Louie) Ruspi, Jr. was a charismatic and outgoing young man.
 From his loud, deep laugh to his bright, joyful smile, Louie’s personality instantly lit up a room.
 He was an avid hunter and fisherman and loved his family, including his nieces and nephews, dearly.

-But what others saw on the outside was almost the exact opposite from how Louie felt on the inside…
+But what others saw on the outside was almost the exact opposite of how Louie felt on the inside…

 From his teenage years, he dealt with environmental and mental health issues that escalated as he grew older.
 He began some therapy in high school for a short period yet seemed to internalize much of what he was dealing with.
 He went on, day after day, seemingly doing well.
 After graduation, Louie entered the workforce and after a few years, he began classes at Keystone College, majoring in biology.
 There, he excelled.
 Louie was in a wonderful place in his life… or so we thought.